Skip to content

 45. Time-bound plan for achieving 100% RSPO certification of all palm product processing facilities within 5 years?

-2020 - The company reports achieving 100% RSPO certification of all palm product processing facilities by 2020.
+2020 - The company has already achieved 100% RSPO certification for all palm product processing facilities in 2020.

 • P